 The antenatal check is the first time that the health visitor will meet with parents.
 Together they will complete the health needs assessment covering physical health (such as not smoking and the benefits of breastfeeding), mental and emotional health.
 The health visitor will also discuss the transition to parenthood, how to enhance the parent-child bonding experience and how parents can help their baby’s early development.

-Second visit – At 10-14 days after birth: New Baby Review
+Second visit – At 10 to 14 days after birth: New Baby Review

 This is the first check made by health visitor at home after the baby is born.
 The health visitor will check on the health and wellbeing of the parents and baby, provide support with feeding and give important advice on keeping safe.
 They will also discuss early bonding with the baby, talk about feeding, check the baby is putting on weight appropriately, explain the immunisation programme and talk about important safety measures like as car seats.
 At this point parents also often seek advice on establishing a routine as well as sleep, crying and colic.